First Offense Second Degree Assault in Maryland

 - Allocution from a criminal defense attorney

-First time second degree assault Defendants are often placed on probation, supervised or unsupervised.
-Probation typically has terms, which if you don't follow you could earn a Violation of Probation
+First‑time second degree assault defendants are often placed on probation, supervised or unsupervised.
+Probation typically has terms; if you do not follow them, you could earn a Violation of Probation.

 Assault allegations often result in the issuance of warrants.
 It is possible that you could be arrested for assault charges.